vanowarna/hevc-vs-vvc-assignment/README.md

 # HEVC (H.265) vs VVC (H.266) Compression Analysis

 This project evaluates the performance of the **Versatile Video Coding (VVC)** standard compared to its predecessor, **High Efficiency Video Coding (HEVC)**.
-The evaluation focuses on compression efficiency (bitrate savings at constant quality) and computational complexity (encoding time).
+The evaluation focuses on compression efficiency (bitrate savings at constant quality) and computational complexity (encoding time), as required for the Multimedia Communication lab report.

 ---